 Of the $70 Morris Campus Fee (assessed to all UMM students taking more than six credits on campus), $62.50 of this fee is designated as the “Student Technology Fee,” a fund allocated by The Morris Campus Student Association (MCSA) Forum to provide new and/or improved technology at UMM to benefit students on campus.

 Proposals for Technology Fee funding are collected in the spring.
 MCSA Forum is charged with the solicitation and collection of proposals, as well as with recommending the allocation of these funds.
 Representatives from Information Technology/Computing Services, Briggs Library, and Instructional and Media Technologies are present during the hearings and allocation meetings to contribute to the discussion and provide technical information to the members of MCSA Forum.
 The MCSA Secretary of Resources and Operations leads the body in this process.

-Once the recommended allocations are determined by the MCSA Forum, they are submitted to the Chancellor for approval.
-Following this, those who submitted proposals will be notified of the status of their respective allocation(s) and expected to make associated purchases in the following fiscal year (beginning July 1st).
-The MCSA Secretary of Resources and Operations is responsible for ensuring necessary support is provided to allocated parties as needed.
+Once the recommended allocations are agreed upon by the MCSA Forum, they are submitted to the Chancellor for approval.
+Following the Chancellor’s approval, submitters will be notified of the status of their allocation(s) and will be able to apply the awarded funds within the following fiscal year (beginning on July 1st).
+The MCSA Secretary of Resources and Operations is responsible for ensuring that necessary support is provided to allocated parties throughout this process.